12 Health Care Stocks Moving In Wednesday's Pre-Market Session - Benzinga

 Gainers

-- Regulus Therapeutics RGLS shares moved upwards by 17.17% to $0.2.
-The market value of their outstanding shares is at $29.3 million.
+- Calliditas Therapeutics CALT shares rose 10.65% to $16.82.
+The market value of their outstanding shares is at $447.1 million.
+As per the news, the Q1 earnings report came out today.

-- Acutus Medical AFIB stock moved upwards by 16.77% to $1.15.
-The market value of their outstanding shares is at $32.5 million.
+- Sensei Biotherapeutics SNSE stock increased by 10.58% to $1.88.
+The market value of their outstanding shares is at $57.5 million.

 Losers